 One of the best ways to make a walk with kids even more fun is by following a trail, and the York Cat Trail is one of the best.
 It’s free too!
-Statues of cats have been placed on buildings in York for around two centuries, although statues since removed or rotted are thought to date from medieval times.
+Statues of cats have been placed on buildings in York for around two centuries, although statues, since removed or rotted, are thought to date from medieval times.
 The original cat statues were placed on buildings to frighten away rats and mice which can carry plague and illness.
 They were also thought to ward off wandering evil spirits and generally to bestow good luck and good health on citizens who needed feline friends to ensure a good night’s sleep in old and temptingly chewy timber-framed buildings!
 Pick up a trail map from the York Lucky Cat shop on the Shambles or download it from their website.

 Stretch little legs and go for a walk or bike ride

-THINGS TO DO FOR FREE BEYOND YORK
+BEST THINGS TO DO FOR FREE WITH KIDS NEAR YORK

-Parking charges only at Yorkshire Sculpture Park
+Children go free at Yorkshire Sculpture Park

-Just pay for parking at Dalby Forest
+Admission’s free, just pay for parking at Dalby Forest

 Just pay for your fruit at The Balloon Tree

-Free entry at The Royal Armouries
+Free entry at The Royal Armouries in Leeds